RC271991/Analytics/GitLabGroupAuth/README.md

 client is in your group.
 If the user is in the group, then the user gets directed to your dashboard.
 If not, then the user gets directed to a blank page insisting them to contact the app manager for group request.

-To replicate this use case on your project you need to begin with understanding the following documentations from gitlab.
+To replicate this use case on your project you need to begin with understanding the following documentations from gitLab.

 #### Oauth2:
 https://docs.gitlab.com/ee/api/oauth2.html